tapanther/Tritan/docs/GahrdynyrTradeHouse.md

 **Merchant's Guild**

-The Gahrdynyr Trade House is a founding house of the Merchant's Guild.
+The [Gahrdynyr Trade House][Gahrdynyr Trade House] is a founding house of the Merchant's Guild.